 If you aren’t keen on putting additives in your tank, don’t worry – not all issues that cause clouding need a chemical solution.

-So before you start adding extra chemicals to your tank, have a look at these common problems that you can easily solve by changing your cleaning and feeding habits!
+So before you start adding extra chemicals, have a look at these common problems that you can easily solve by changing your cleaning and feeding habits!

 Overfeeding your fish means there is likely to be leftover food in the tank.
-If you have any bacteria or microscopic life in your tank, this leftover food means they now have a source to feed on, resulting in them multiplying nice and quickly!
-High levels of bacteria like this can create the cloudy effect in your tank.
+If you have any bacteria or microscopic life in there, this leftover food means they now have a source to feed on, resulting in them multiplying nice and quickly!
+High levels of bacteria like this can create the cloudy effect in your aquarium.

 Overfeeding is one of the main causes of cloudy water because it is the quickest way to create a bacterial or algae bloom, which you can read more about below.